ambiesoft/gsrc/helps/gn-help-label_pattern.md

        "//foo/bar/*"  (all targets in any subdir of //foo/bar) "./*"  (all targets in the current build file or sub dirs)

-  Any of the above forms can additionally take an explicit toolchain in parenthesis at the end of the label pattern.
+  Any of the above forms can additionally take an explicit toolchain.
 In this case, the toolchain must be fully qualified (no wildcards are supported in the toolchain name).

-    "//foo:bar(//build/toolchain:mac)"
+    "//foo:bar(//build/toochain:mac)"
         An explicit target in an explicit toolchain.

     ":*(//build/toolchain/linux:32bit)"